aloisdeniel/micropub/micropub/README.md

 # micropub

-A basic private pub server for small teams.
+A minimalist private pub server for small teams.

 ## Setup